couchbaselabs/node-ottoman/vuepress/guides/query-builder.md

 See definition [here](/classes/query.html#where)

-The syntax of a WHERE clause in n1ql is documented [here](https://docs.couchbase.com/server/current/n1ql/n1ql-language-reference/where.html).
+The syntax of a WHERE clause in N1QL is documented [here](https://docs.couchbase.com/server/current/n1ql/n1ql-language-reference/where.html).

-Available Comparison Operators:
+### Available Comparison Operators

 | key            | value          |
 | -------------- | -------------- |